The meeting place for each session will be notified upon registration.

 8:30-10:30 p.m.
 Roe deers, foxes, martens, and other mammals…

-At the edge of the forest/meadow, we will watch out for mammals with nocturnal habits.
+At the edge of the forest/meadow, we will watch out for nocturnal mammals.
 The tranquility of the Morvan in the evening allows for beautiful and unexpected encounters with foxes, deers, wild boars, and martens…

 6:30 a.m. to 9 a.m.
-Kingfisher and other birds at the edge of a pond (or stags and hinds depending on the season)
+Kingfisher and other birds at the edge of a pond (or deer and doe depending on the season)

-We will settle down at the edge of one of the many ponds of the Morvan to observe the « blue arrow » and other pond birds (egrets, knights, birds of prey, etc.)
+We will settle down at the edge of one of the many ponds of the Morvan to observe the « blue arrow » and other pond birds (egrets, sandpipers, birds of prey, etc.)

 Useful information :